AxisCommunications/acap-computer-vision-sdk-examples/README.md

 * docker-compose version 1.29 or higher
 * Docker version 20.10.8 or higher
 * Firmware: 10.7
-* docker-acap installed on the camera
-* docker-acap set to TLS and external memory card
+* [Docker ACAP](https://github.com/AxisCommunications/docker-acap) installed and started, using TLS and SD card as storage

 ## Supported architectures
 The examples support the following architectures.